What is the age range?

 When is camper drop off and registration?

 Sunday from 3 – 5 pm unless otherwise stated.
-For instance, Little Bears and Explorer campers come on Thursday.
+For instance, Advanced Leadership and Explorer both begin on a Wednesday this year.

 When is camper pickup and de-registration?